Projects at CBD - NTNU

 Current major projects within CBD

-Project leader: dr. Brage B. Hansen (CCB)
+Project leader: Dr. Brage B. Hansen (CBD)

 Quantitative criteria for the ecological risk assessment of alien species